arianna-stech/LLMDatapoisoning-Thesis-Stech/README.md

 4. `04_claim_x_model.png` — Per-claim fail rate side by side.
 Bournazel highlighted in red.
 Annotation above the Meta/Claude bars notes both hit 100% on Bournazel — but *differently*: Claude uses decline-to-respond as a partial safeguard (2/4 declines invoking transparency obligations and vaguely cautioning against the claim), whereas Meta repeats the lie every time.
 5. `05_newsguard_comparison.png` — Two panels: (left) overall fail rate across audits; (right) prompt-persona gradient vs. NewsGuard Jan 2026, Expert prompt excluded.
 6. `06_naming_the_game.png` — Naming-the-game analysis (NEW).
 Two panels: (left) horizontal stacked bar per model, tier breakdown sorted by Russian%; (right) grouped bar by persona.
 Grok and Mistral name Russia 50% of the time; Meta never names it.

-### Interactive dashboard
-- `index.html` — self-contained, Chart.js via CDN.
-Ready to deploy.
-Filters by claim and persona; all views update live.
-Copilot now sits at the bottom of the ranking chart and is highlighted green as the technically-best performer (tiebreaker = fewer false repetitions).
-Includes a dedicated naming-the-game section with two interactive charts (by model, by persona).
-- `Master-Project_Audit-Dashboard_v1.html` — identical copy kept under the naming convention for local viewing.

 ## Notes on comparability with NewsGuard
 - NewsGuard uses 3 prompt personas (Innocent/Leading/Malign).
 This audit adds a fourth (Expert).